-- 1. Construct a wiring harness per the wiring harness diagram 881404. - 2.
+- 1. Construct a wiring harness per the Calibration Wiring Harness Diagram. - 2.
 Connect the Digitizer, computer and altimeter or NIST standard as shown in the Calibration Block Diagram, and energize. - 3.
 Open the Hyper Terminal program as described in §4.4. - 4.
-The Digitizer output should now be displayed on the PC screen with 10-foot resolution. - 5.
-(You may use the Hyper Terminal "Clear Screen" function to remove any extra characters that may be cluttering the screen.
+The Digitizer output should now be displayed on the PC screen with 10-foot resolution. - (You may use the Hyper Terminal "Clear Screen" function to remove any extra characters that may be cluttering the screen.
 Click on Edit then click on Clear Screen.)